JumaJuiceTime/TheHundredSaints/Classes/Glaukopis.md

 A glaukopis serves one of the imperial houses.
 The player should roll or choose one of the houses listed under The Imperial Houses.

-**Disfavour:** An appointment may be revoked if a glaukopis displeases or dishonours their liege through failure, rebellion, Alignment change, or non-chivalric conduct.
+**Disfavour:** An appointment may be revoked if a glaukopis displeases or dishonours their liege through failure, rebellion, Alignment change, or unbecoming conduct.
 In this case, the character becomes a fighter of equivalent Level.
-It may be possible to regain the liege’s favour (and thus the status of glaukopis) by performing a special quest.
+It may be possible to regain the house’s favour (and thus the status of glaukopis) by performing a special quest.

 ==== Restrictions ====